rapp-project/rapp-api/cpp/DOCUMENTATION.md

 **Input arguments**
 - `std::string username`: Account username
 - `std::string password`: Account password
-- `std::string device_token`: The device from which a user tries to login.
+- `std::string device_token`: The device from which a user tries to login
-- `std::function<void(std::string)> callback`: a callback functor which receive the return values.
+- `std::function<void(std::string)> callback`: a callback functor which receive the return values

 **Return values**
 - `std::string token`: Token used for accessing RAPP-Platform resources.